 Rodeo de Santa Fe

-Get ready for the 66th Rodeo de Santa Fe coming to town June 24 through the 27!
-This year we are bringing in Slim Garner with some of the best rodeo entertainment you will ever see.
-Sure to please everyone.
+Get ready for the 67th Rodeo de Santa Fe coming to town June 22 through the 25, 2016!
+This year we are bringing in the original One Arm Bandit & Co.
+12 Time Professional Rodeo Cowboy Association (PRCA) “Specialty Act of the Year” with the best rodeo entertainment you will ever see.
+Sure to please everyone of all ages.
 You won’t want to miss a second of the rodeo action.
-Slim along with our Bull fighters Luke Kraut and Clifford Maxwell will bring even more excitement during each performance.
+Our barrel man Nate Reed will bring funny acts you won’t want to miss.
+Our Bull fighters Luke Kraut and Kyle O’hare will bring even more excitement during each performance.
 Get ready for the heart-pounding, dirt-slinging, action-packed performances of top PRCA rodeo athletes and top PRCA rodeo entertainment.
 Big time rodeo, with a small town feeling.

 The Rodeo de Santa Fe began in 1949 when Roy Butler, Austin “Slim” Green, Gene Petchesky, Paul Ragle, Paul Rutledge and few others had a dream and determination to organize a professional rodeo in Santa Fe, NM.
 This dream exceeded their ambitious expectations and today remains one of the top 60 PRCA Rodeos in the nation.
 Last year’s Rodeo de Santa Fe drew over 500 contestants, including World Champion cowboys Taos Muncy, Trevor Brazile and JW Harris – a roster we can expect to see again this year with more up and coming champions.